Assessment for Cancer Predispositions

-It is estimated that one out of every three Americans will develop cancer sometime during their lifetime.
+It is estimated that 1 out of every 3 Americans will develop cancer sometime during their lifetime.
 While it is difficult to determine the exact cause of cancer in an individual, the majority of cancer is thought to be due to a combination of factors such as chance events, the aging process, or environmental exposures.
 About 5 to 10 percent of cancer cases are caused by a hereditary predisposition that is passed on within a family.

 - Multiple family members affected with the same cancer (such as breast cancer) or related cancers (such as breast and ovarian cancer, or colon and uterine cancer)

 - Multiple primary cancers in the same individual (such as cancer in both breasts)